Gila-Johanna-Hofmann/raspi-temperature-api/README.md

 A simple python program that reads data from a temperature sensor and makes it available via REST API

 # Description
 The program is part of a school assignment that emulates monitoring a server room for temperature.
 The assignment was to add a sensor to the Pi, read its output and make the data available.
 My study group used the DS1820 sensor to measure temperature via the Pi and put together a program that both reads the measurements from the sensor and publishes them via HTTPServer and REST API.
-We also added another Pi with a Node-Red module (that is not part of this project) that gets the measurements via the API and displays and stores them.
+To use the avilable data, we also added another Pi with a Node-Red module which gets the measurements via the API and displays and stores them (that is not part of this repository/project).

 This is all very simply done with no regards to security.

 The DS1820 reads the temperature and puts it into a file in hex code.
 The file can be accessed on the Pi an the hex is converted into a string, the temperature-portion is used and converted to Celcius - a decimal with two digits.
 It is then put into JSON format, together with the current datetime (that was converted into JSON serializable format) and a ficticious name of the server room.
 An HTTPServer is set up on the Pi and upon a GET-call, a simple API provides the JSON.